What Is Amotivational Syndrome? Causes, Controversy, And Treatment

 Online therapy for amotivational syndrome

-A growing body of evidence indicates that online therapy can effectively address depression, anxiety, and related conditions.
+A growing body of evidence indicates that online therapy can effectively address depression, anxiety, bipolar disorder, and related conditions.
 In a study of Internet-based cognitive behavioral therapy (CBT), participants reported feeling actively engaged in the treatment, which was interactive and could be tailored to the specific needs of each patient.
 While this study does not explicitly assess AS, the researchers note that when patients play an active role in the therapeutic process, they may be more motivated to do the “work” of therapy and utilize coping strategies outside of sessions.

 If you’re struggling to find the motivation to schedule and commute to an in-person therapy appointment, Internet-based therapy is an excellent alternative.
 Platforms like BetterHelp give you the flexibility to connect with licensed, experienced therapists on your own terms.
 Get hold of resources and counseling sessions from the comfort of your home, and communicate with your therapist via text, live chat, video conference, or phone call.
-If you’re interested in getting started, check out the following reviews from real BetterHelp users, who have restored their mental health with the support of an online therapist.

 Takeaway